Criteria and restrictions to access reception conditions

 Responsibility for reception

-Since 29 October 2023, the primary responsibility for the provision of material provisions is assigned to the Ministry in charge of Migration.[1]
+Since 29 October 2023, the primary responsibility for the provision of material reception conditions is assigned to the Ministry in charge of Migration.[1]
 Nevertheless, the responsibility for the provision of material reception conditions to asylum applicants who pass the admissibility procedure and are in the regular procedure lies with the Ministry of Employment, Solidarity and Social Security.[2]
 The authorities can cooperate with other public entities and/or private non-profit organisations within the framework of a MoU to ensure the provision of such services.[3]

 In the past, the practical framework for the reception of asylum applicants in Portugal stemmed from bilateral MoUs,[4] the resolution of the Council of Ministers no. 103/2020 of 23 November 2020, establishing a single system of reception and integration of applicants for and beneficiaries of international protection, and the internal regulations of the Single Operative Group (SOG) it created.[5]
+The process of termination of the activity of SEF and ACM led to the suspension of the activity of the SOG,[6] with the exception of the social monitoring subgroup, which continues to meet, but bilaterally.

-• The Agency for Integration, Migration and Asylum (AIMA) provides accommodation to asylum applicants in the admissibility (including Dublin) and accelerated procedures in national territory, under the competencies assigned by the Asylum Act to the Ministry in charge of Migration, through its Reception Management Unit[11].
+• The Agency for Integration, Migration and Asylum (AIMA) provides accommodation to asylum applicants in the admissibility (including Dublin) and accelerated procedures in national territory, through its Reception Management Unit.
 AIMA does not have its own reception facilities and cooperates with other entities within the framework of a MoU/contract service to ensure the provision of accommodation;

 • While the Asylum Act determines that the Ministry in charge of migration is responsible for the provision of material reception conditions to applicants detained at the border,[8] the Public Security Police (PSP) manages the provision of material reception conditions within the context of border procedures and procedures in detention following a removal order (see Conditions in Detention Facilities) due to the transfer of competences previously assigned to SEF.
 PSP is a police authority under the Ministry of Home Affairs.[9]